 Recommended Use Locations within Cedar City Limits (ordinance 17-18(F))

 All Classifications of fireworks that are permitted by State law may be used at times prescribed by state law.
 Also, it is recommended that fireworks only be used in large open spaces where conditions are present to provide for fire control.
-Such recommended places include the South parking lot of Cedar High School; the parking lot at the Bicentennial Softball Complex; the Iron Springs Elementary parking lot; the Canyon View Middle School parking lot; and the Aquatic Center parking lot.
+Such recommended places include the South parking lot of Cedar High School; the parking lot at the Bicentennial Softball Complex; the Iron Springs Elementary parking lot; the Canyon View High School parking lot; and the Aquatic Center parking lot.
 A New area for July 2nd - 5th 2021 is the street between Bicentennial Soccer Complex parking lots the street will be closed to traffic for the discharge dates.

 Discharge times and dates: